pmetin/NER-fine-tuning/README.md

 Pre-trained model that was fine-tuned : https://huggingface.co/distilbert/distilbert-base-uncased

-The model is then evaluated using a confusion matrix.
-The results are very encouraging.
+The results are very encouraging, with an accuracy of 0.898 and an F1-score macro avg of 0.823.
 <br></br>
 *Please note that much of the code used here is either inspired by or directly taken from Ms. Delphine Bernhard's Machine Learning course given at the Université de Strasbourg.*